WorkloadAutomation/ibm-workload-automation-chart/README.md

 3. Replace the files on the on-premises agent in the same path.

 **On-premises console engine connection (connection between an on-premises console with a server in the cloud):**
-1. Copy the public CA root certificate from the.
+1. Copy the public CA root certificate from the server.
 Refer to the IBM Workload Automation product documentation for details about creating custom certificates for communication between the server and the console: [Customizing certificates](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_ad/awsadMDMDWCcomm.htm).

 2. To enable the changes, restart the Console workstation.